Welcome, colleagues!

 Notification Procedure:

-Admission decisions will be mailed directly to the student by posted deadlines.
-Additionally, students will receive an email to check their application portal for their decision.
+Students will receive an email to check their Gonzaga application portal for their decision.
+If admitted, admission decisions will be mailed directly to the student by posted deadlines.
 Decisions are not available over the phone.

-- Admission decision notification: mailed by March 1
+• First Year admission decision notification: by March 1

-- All first-year applicants have until May 1 to confirm enrollment.
+• All first-year fall 2024 applicants have until our extended deadline of June 1 to confirm enrollment.

 Financial Aid Process/Timeline:

-- Submit the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) as soon as possible after the forms become available (we anticipate this being in December 2023).
-Our Priority Deadline is February 1 (submissions are welcomed after Feb.
-1).
+• Submit the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA) as soon as possible after the forms become available.
+Our Priority Deadline is as soon as possible.

 School Codes: